z3h4/useful-commands/RoR/interview_questions.md

 ### What is the difference between a class and an object?

 A class is a blueprint or template for creating objects.
-An object is an instance of a class.
+It defines the attributes (data) and methods (behavior) that its objects will have.
+An object is a specific instance of a class.

 ### Instance variable